 - Hotel Dua– great transport connections via the adjacent MRT station the Hotel Dua is a great location for exploring the city – check prices now!

-We didn’t have much time to explore Kaohsiung as we used the city as a stopover on our journey between Alishan and Kenting.
-If you are staying in the city, some of the best things to do in Kaohsiung are:
+We only had a half day to explore Kaohsiung as we used the city as a stopover on our journey between Alishan and Kenting.
+The city deserves at least to days to see properly and if you are staying in the city, some of the best things to do in Kaohsiung are:

 - Kaohsiung Night Markets: the Ruifeng Night Market is considered one of the best night food markets in Taiwan and its stalls serve up a mouth-watering array of local delicacies.